LafeLabs/trashmagic/web/README.md

 sudo chmod -R 0777 *
 ```

-This will clone the trash magic recursive web to your server.
+This will clone the trash web to your server.

 Now go into the DNS records of a domain you have access to or ask someone else to it for a domain they have access to and add an "A record" with entries "@" and "www" for that domain to the home IP address of wherever the server is located.
 Set up port forwarding on ports 80 and 443 on the router for that local network.
 To add subdomains, use virtual hosts on apache(check [top level trash magic readme](https://github.com/LafeLabs/trashmagic/blob/main/README.md) or ask for help).

 To point multiple domains or subdomains to a server, we want to set up a DUMP DIRECTOR using [nginx proxy manager](https://nginxproxymanager.com/).
-We will start with a trash magic recursivew web server from the above instructions(not the general trash magic server, but the recursive web one).
+We will start with a trash web server from the above instructions(not the general trash magic server, but the web one).

 first stop apache to start nginx on port 80 so they don't conflict: